 A note on clarity of vision

 It can be tempting to want to know the whole story before it unfolds.
-It can be tempting to fill empty spaces with distraction and fragmentation.
+It can be tempting to fill empty spaces with distraction and fragmentation - another project, another workshop, another course, another commitment.
 It is entirely possible to be clear in one's vision without being clear about details or timing.
 It is entirely possible to be clear in one's vision and to still be swimming in vast expanses of nothingness.
 This is because details and timing are external/adaptable, while the foundational energy behind one's vision/dream is fixed/internal.
 For example, eight years ago, I had a dream/vision that I wanted to record my first full-length album.
 This was the "what".
 It was fixed, internal and not variable.
 The "whens" and "hows" of the dream were entirely up in the air.
 I rooted myself into the patterns that helped prepare me for the unfolding.
 I practiced my songs.
 I made demo recordings.
 I applied for grants.
 I saved money.
 And, while I was rooting my dreams/vision in these concrete ways, the "whens" and "hows" and "whos" emerged effortlessly and with inspiring synchronicity.
 The key is to take simple, structured action without overreaching.
+Allow yourself to be met halfway by a response from life.